FOOD SECURITY AND AGRICULTURE IN THE ANDES

 The clients in the four pilot basins have dealt with the knowledge purveyor previously, and there is a clear understanding of the clients' needs.
 Contact with the clients are conducted through the National Meteorological and Hydrological Services (NMHSs), and there are specific contact people for each pilot basin.
 The knowledge purveyor has assessed each basin and found that all basins need similar climate variables, however there are different types of crops, technical development and level of service received by NMHSs.

 Client needs are surveyed through regular in-person meetings.
-Clients, both authorities and farmers, need better spatial resolution in climate and sub-seasonal forecasts.
+Clients, both authorities and farmers, need better spatial resolution in climate.
 Tailoring forecasts in terms other than tercile categories will help to better communicate and provide information for better decision making.
 Communication of results to the clients will be through a simple web visualization.